velet5/iq-test/README.md

 - backups are never removed, unless server is run with "--clean" argument

 - redis is not favorable option, 'cause its perfomance is worse than naive "syncronized immutable set" approach (maybe 'cause i'm doing it wrong)

+---

+redis

+I had no previous experience with Redis.
+So i just run it with docker like "sudo docker run -p 3333:6379 redis"

+The persistence between restarts is implied to work via redis fsync. (have no idea how to configure it)